CPNV-DGS-VIRT2/VIRT2/README.md

 ![image-20230607225702670](assets/image-20230607225702670.png)

+A 5th option was also added to display the IP's and login of started containers, if missed during the start command.

 # Possible Upgrades

-This was designed to a max 3 instances demo, if we want to scale to a 20 student class some changes need to be done on the wrapper script and on the local-lvm storage.
+This was designed to a max 3 instances demo, if we want to scale to a 20 student class some changes need to be done on the local-lvm storage.

-For the script, the loop need to be improved so he can take the variable of the number of instances and increment it everytime he creates a new container, until it reaches the desired max instances.

-Also a more dynamic script, ask if we want to start the containers after creating them.
+For the script, it can technically scale to whatever the user wants since its loops and variables that are doing the work on Proxmox.
+Some changes could be made to make it more dynamic, like better options, some options repeat or show when they aren't needed (Example : If you Select 5 to Show IP's it still asks the instances, not needed for that command).

 For the local-lvm storage, it would be best to create better template containers, that take less space than 4.29GB and to give more storage to the proxmox VM.